ngoldbaum/RunNotebook/README.md

 your documentation theme.
 There are some monkeypatches to reduce the impact of the notebook CSS on the document, but it is like that the monkeypatching is fragile.

-Images are embedded directly in the document HTML, just as they are in an IPython notebook.
-This can easily create multi-megabytes pages that some web browsers have trouble with.